Vivo V9 Review: Android finally embraces the ‘notch’, but does it look good?

 Now, breaking down the major features here, we have the Live photo mode first.
 It is similar to the Live Photos seen on iOS wherein you can record a video few seconds before and after taking a shot.
 The recorded video is played on long-pressing the captured still photo.
 Vivo has done a pretty good job in implementing this feature that works flawlessly.
 Next up is the Portrait Mode, or the Bokeh mode, which is essentially a much-touted feature on all the smartphones that come with dual cameras, except for Google Pixel 2 and Pixel 2 XL smartphones that have surpassed the technology to produce Bokeh effects without needing two cameras.
 Vivo V9 does a decent job at defining the edges of the subject in focus, however, sometimes the edges don’t turn out sharp but smudgy.
 The portraits of people who have frizzy hair are not up to the mark as the hair merges with the defocused background.

 The normal photography on the Vivo V9 produces photographs that come out crispy with details, but otherwise, lose texture and become grainy under low-light or slightly unfavourable light conditions.
-We were able to focus in the bright daylight, however, subjects that are brought closer to the camera aren’t lucky to get focused by it.
+We were able to focus in the bright daylight, however, subjects that are brought closer to the camera aren’t lucky to come in focus.
 The HDR mode works magic for some photos taken in poor light conditions, however, zooming into the photos makes it dull with little detail.
 There is no optical zoom on the V9, so you may not want to zoom your camera while photographing if you want to avoid loss of details.

 The 24-megapixel selfie camera on the Vivo V9 is what Vivo marketises itself with – giving its tagline ‘Camera & Music’ the very definition.
-The 24-megapixel selfie camera takes decent selfie shots with a good amount of details.
+The selfie camera takes decent selfie shots with a good amount of details.
 Top this with the AI-based Beauty mode and your selfies become better that you can surely use on social media.
 You get many beauty effects that are handy for removing blemishes or just improving the skin tone.
 As we said, there are AR stickers preloaded with the camera app that can turn out to be a worthy pastime for many.
 The front camera is also deployed for recognising your face to unlock the phone, but more on this later.

 Here are the camera samples –